GENI-NSF/geni-tools/README-omni.txt

  * Solved a thread safety bug in omni - copy options list. (ticket #63)
  * SFA logger handles log file conflicts (ticket #48)
  * Handle expired user certs nicely in Omni (ticket #52)
- * Write output filename when ListResources or GetVersion saves results to a file. (ticket #53)
+ * Write output filename when !ListResources or !GetVersion saves results to a file. (ticket #53)
  * Warn on common AM URL typos. (ticket #54)
  * Pause 10sec and retry (max 3x) if server says it is busy,